eagletrt/telemetria-sender/README.md

 * __IDLE__: The telemetry is actually running.
 There are two threads that read all the can messages and gps messages and save them in a structure.
 Every 500ms this structure is converted to **bson** and sent via **mqtt**.
 After being executed, it will repeat itself unless a **can message** to enable the telemetry is received.
 * __ENABLED__: The telemetry does the same thing of the **IDLE** state, but it also saves the data in **mongodb**.
 After being executed, it will repeat itself unless a **can message** to disable the telemetry is received.
 * __EXIT__: The telemetry tries to gently deallocate all the data and close all connections before exiting.
 It is usually reached when an **error** occurs.

+### Configuration

+There is the **config.json** file to configure various aspects of the telemetry.
+The name can be actually changed and is given as a parameter when executing the compiled **sender.out** file.
+There is no need of recompiling the telemetry after changing this file.

+The options are:

+* __mqtt__: The options regarding the mqtt connection
+  * __host__: The host of the mqtt connection
+  * __port__: The port of the mqtt connection
+  * __data_topic__: The topic where the bson data is sent
+  * __log_topic__: The topic where the telemetry log is sent

+* __mongodb__: The options regarding the mongodb connection
+  * __host__: The host of the mongodb connection
+  * __port__: The port of the mongodb connection
+  * __db__: The db where the data will be saved
+  * __collection__: The collection where the data will be saved

+* __gps__: The options regarding the rover gps plugged to the telemetry
+  * __plugged__: If the gps is plugged to the telemetry.
+If the gps is not plugged but this option is set to `1`, the telemetry will try to read the gps serial port and will crush.
+  * __simulated__: If the gps is simulated and not real.
+  * __interface__: The interface name of the gps serial port

+* __pilots__: The array containing the possible pilots who drive the car.
+Every time the steering wheel enables the telemetry, it specifies also the index of the pilot who drives the car.
+The pilots name will be added to the current session, to the data saved in the database

+* __races__: The array containing the possible races that the car can perform.
+Every time the steering wheel enables the telemetry, it specifies also the index of the race that the car is performing.
+The race name will be added to the current session, to the data saved in the database

+* __circuit__: The array containing the possible circuits where the car is running.
+Every time the steering wheel enables the telemetry, it specifies also the index of the circuit where the car is running.
+The circuit name will be added to the current session, to the data saved in the database. **NB**: `currently not implemented`

+* __can_interface__: The interface of the canbus

+* __sending_rate__: The number of milliseconds every which the telemetry saves the accumulated data, before emptying it and repeating the cycle

+* __verbose__: If also the debug messages will be logged in the console